fx89/translate-srt/README.md

 This is a string variable whose value has to be set to the key that identifies the transation adapter in the `translation_adapters` object.

-For example, if the `translation_adapters` looks like this:
+For example, if the `translation_adapters` object looks like this:
 ```
 translation_adapters = {
     "MarianMtTranslationAdapter": MarianMtTranslationAdapter(),